dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2023-12-01-The-Meaning-of-Success.md

 pleasure, buying power you attach to yourself, you will never feel enough.
 You will not find a single person of past and present
 who fit your definition of success.

-This takes you into further ignorance,
+This idea will takes you into further ignorance,
 That I am unique, nobody in past happened like me,
 I will live my life in unique way
 All this is fine, till you start feeling
 You will do that and achieve that in your life which nobody did in the past.

-You want to work hard, or sleep on a stone in the forest.
+You want to work hard, or sleep on a stone in some forest.
 That is your choice.
 You want to make lots of money, or give away all your wealth.
 That is your choice.
 You want to have a healthy body, or have enough money
 to buy any kind of health treatment.
 That is your choice.